jimmy-lyons/Lift-algorithm/README.md

   * lift.setTimeout(5000, closeDoor())
 * *User presses level 0 button*
   * Follow same steps as scenario 1

+### Notes

+* The lift interaction and movements are abstracted out into the main (App) class
+* The lift follows a journey defined by the 'journey' array, which is an ordered list of floors
+* The order of the journey is constantly evaluated as each button press event occurs
+* The direction of travel determines where the lift adds levels to the journey
+* The Lift class is responsible for determining the lift journey
+* The LiftDoor, Level and PassengerCounter classes are injected into the lift class

 ## Application (Medicine Chest)